AWhetter/onprem-install/docs/src/messaging/slack.md

     ![slack callback](../assets/images/slack-app-callback.png)

-1. Restart your CodeStream services.
+1. Now restart your CodeStream services as specified above.

 **You're Done!** CodeStream users can share their codemarks with Slack and Slack users can now participate in codemark discussions by pressing the `View